 The application to participate process was held from July 16 – August 17, 2018.

 The process is now closed.
-If a late submission is required, please contact the process advisor to discuss requirements.
-The NEB will decide if late applications will be accepted.
+If a late submission is required, please contact the Process Advisor to discuss requirements.

 Participant funding is available to facilitate the participation in this public hearing.
 Refer to the Participant Funding Program page for information on deadlines, eligibility, how to apply for funding, and how to submit claims.